thiagomarquessp/how-to-improve-our-english/README.md

 8. **Everybody does not speak English very well**

-	Think about this, the Americans or British folks speaking wrong too, receive four, five, etc. in grammar classes, so, do not afraid to talk wrong English right?
-Try to pass the message and improve as well.
-	When I was doing interviews from Europe, I received many NOT and sent an email to the interviewer asking "How can I improve my English?" or "Where my English is bad?" and sometimes the interviewer send me an email answered my questions, and I try again and again.
+	Think about this, the American or British people speak wrong too, they can have grades like four or five in grammar classes, so, do not be afraid to speak wrong when speaking in English, right?
+Focus on communicate, passing the message so you can improve as well.
+When I was doing interviews from Europe, I received many NOT's and sent an email to the interviewer asking "What can I improve on English?" or "Which errors I commit?" and sometimes they answered me; and always keep trying.

 9. **Just speak**